 Contextual relevance

-First, your internal link needs to have contextual relevance.
+First, your internal links needs to have contextual relevance.
 It should be at least somewhat related to the topic of the page in which it resides, and it should be clear to the user why this link exists.
-Simply embedding a link in an out-of-place collection of keywords is going to be bewildering for users—and will be seen as an obvious attempt at rank manipulation by search engine bots.
+Simply embedding a link in an out-of-place collection of keywords is going to be bewildering for users—and will be seen as an obvious attempt at rank manipulation by search engines bots.
 Ideally, you’ll lead into your link with a brief explanation, or use your link for an obvious purpose; for example, if you’re referencing a statistic and you include a link, it will be clear your link serves as a citation.
 You can also state something like, “we’ve written a more in-depth guide on PPC marketing; be sure to read it if you’re interested in learning more,” calling out the content directly.

 Relevant anchor text